 The following crimes are considered family offense when committed between parent and child, current or former spouse, or family member:

-Unlike regular assault and battery cases, in the state of Virginia, the law requires police officers to treat domestic violence charges uniquely.
-Under Virginia law, a police officer will execute an arrest if s/he believes sufficiently that a predominant aggressor committed the assault.
+Unlike regular assault and battery cases, the law requires police officers to treat domestic violence charges in Virginia uniquely.
+Under domestic violence Virginia law, a police officer will execute an arrest if s/he believes sufficiently that a predominant aggressor committed the assault.

 The police have the responsibility of filing charges against a predominant physical aggressor when it comes to domestic violence charges, unlike simple assault charges where the victim has to file the case.
 But the police must make the arrest considering the entirety of the circumstance.